God and the Gentiles

 The word Gentiles is used to refer to those who are not Jews or of the literal “seed of Abraham.”
-In the Old Testament, God designed to separate His children from the wicked to maintain their purity so that they would be a good example to the world (Gentiles).
-God chose the descendants of the godly Seth and showed Himself to all nations by the great wonders He did through Israel.
-In this way, the greatest empires of the world (the Egyptian, Assyrian, Babylonian and Medo-Persian) had the opportunity to know God.
+In the Old Testament, God designed to separate His children from the wicked to maintain their purity so that they would be a good example to the world.
+The Lord chose the descendants of the godly Seth and showed Himself to all nations by the great wonders He did through Israel.
+In this way, the greatest empires of the world (the Egyptian, Assyrian, Babylonian and Medo-Persian) had the opportunity to know the truth.

-At the time of Jesus, the religious leaders taught the Jews to despise the Gentiles.
-But that was against God’s plan.
-John the Baptist tried to correct their teachings when he warned them not to trust their literal ancestry for salvation “Bring forth therefore fruits meet [worthy] for repentance: And think not to say within yourselves, We have Abraham to our father: for I say unto you, that God is able of these stones to raise up children unto Abraham” (Matthew 3:8, 9).
+At the time of Jesus, the religious leaders of Israel taught the Jews to despise the non-Jews.
+But that was against the divine plan.
+John the Baptist tried to correct their teachings when he warned them not to trust their literal ancestry for salvation.
+He said, “Bring forth therefore fruits meet [worthy] for repentance: And think not to say within yourselves, We have Abraham to our father: for I say unto you, that God is able of these stones to raise up children unto Abraham” (Matthew 3:8, 9).

 In His service,